-What will certainly crop up to blow through your little survival posse, as it has time and time again over the centuries, is dysentery.
-The resulting nightmare will probably incapacitate most who have contracted it, and set the stage of other diseases to take hold owing to further filth and weakened constitutions.
+What will certainly crop up to blow through your little survival group,, as it has time and time again over the centuries, is dysentery.
+The resulting infection will probably incapacitate most who have contracted it, and set the stage of other diseases to take hold owing to filth and weakened constitutions.

-Any sickness that threatens to incapacitate you might alone spell death during a SHTF situation, and many of these bugs are lethal on their own given the right circumstances.
+Any sickness that threatens to incapacitate you might, by itself, spell death during a SHTF situation.
+But many of these bugs are lethal on their own given the right circumstances.
 If you do not have access to modern medical care and drugs, any runny nose might just be the harbinger of your doom.

 #4.
 You Could Die Because You Might Panic

 Panic is an insidious killer.
 Faced with the totality and enormity of a true live-or-die survival situation, your thoughts turn into a racing jumble or the blank-slate of brainlock.
-Panic can kill as surely as a bullet or a bomb since it compromises the most important thing you have: your mind.
+Panic can kill as surely as a bullet since it compromises the most important thing you have: your mind.

-Without enough training, practice, experience and dedicated mindset improvement, you might default to a “no decision” state.
+Without enough training, practice, and experience, you might default to a “no decision” state.
 You freeze.
 You wait and see.
 While that is a survival strategy available to all kinds of organisms, it is not a very good one, especially in any situation where quick, correct and decisive action is necessary to ensure a positive outcome.

 Maybe the situation you are facing is far more severe or widespread than you were anticipating.
-Maybe it involves specific threats that you didn’t prepare for, or maybe you are starting out behind the eight ball with an injury, no or minimal gear, or an injured, even dead, loved one.
+Maybe it involves specific threats that you didn’t prepare for, or maybe you are starting out severely disadvantaged with an injury, no or minimal gear, or an injured, even dead, loved one.
 Any or all of these can fray the mind to the point where you cannot think straight.

-Lots of people say it won’t happen to them, or that “isn’t” what they’re about and so forth.
-I have heard it all, but have seen too many instances of otherwise switched-on folks locking up or giving in to their baser impulses in high-intensity training to believe those claims.
-It would be worse in a live event.
+Lots of people say it won’t happen to them, or that they are cool under pressure and so forth.
+I have heard it all, but have seen too many instances of otherwise competent folks locking up or giving in to their baser impulses during high-intensity training to believe those claims.
+It would be way worse in a live event.

 Make sure your practice and training regimen is rigorous and robust enough that a real SHTF event seems easy by comparison.
-Lollygagging recreational activities with a prepper “flavor” is no substitute for genuine exercises and survival skills practice.
+Engaging in fun recreational activities with a prepper “flavor” is no substitute for genuine exercises and survival skills practice.

 #5.
 You Could Die of Dehydration

-While water can be a monumentally destructive force, it is also irreplaceably vital for sustaining life.
+While water can be a monumentally destructive force, it still remains vital for sustaining life.
 The ability to access or procure clean, drinkable water will be essential to surviving disasters of any duration since public water supplies are so easily compromised.
 Store it in bottles or filter it from natural sources, you must have it.